-The Comprehensive Examination for M.S.
-Genetic Counseling students is a two-part examination.
-The written examination consists of 100 multiple choice questions in a format similar to the Certification Examination of the American Board of Genetic Counseling.
-The written examination is administered in the Fall term of the second year of study.
+The M.S.
+Genetic Counseling students take two examinations during their second year of training.
+The comprehensive written examination consists of 100 multiple choice questions in a format similar to the Certification Examination of the American Board of Genetic Counseling.
+The comprehensive examination is administered in the Fall term of the second year of study.
 A student failing a minimum score of 70% must repeat the written examination within 90 days and achieve a minimum score of 70% or undergo a series of supervised tutorial sessions to overcome areas of deficiencies.
 For the student who undergoes the tutorial sessions, he/she must retake the exam and achieve a minimum score of 70% after completion of the sessions.
-The second part of the examination, administered in the Spring term of the second year of study, consists of an oral examination based on a "fictional" clinical case presented to a panel of examiners.
+The second examination, administered in the Spring term of the second year of study, consists of an oral examination based on a "fictional" clinical case presented to a panel of examiners.
 A student failing to achieve a passing score on the oral exam must satisfactorily complete a series of tutorial sessions under the direction of the Program Director or her designee.